 Auto parts retailers’ stocks

-As of February 20, O’Reilly Automotive stock has fallen 4.7% on a month-to-date basis.
-In comparison, the stocks of AutoZone and Advance Auto Parts also are on similar paths and have fallen ~6.8% and 9.9% month-to-date, respectively.
-During the same period, the benchmark S&P 500 Index has fallen just 3.8%.
+On March 27, O’Reilly Automotive stock fell 2.1% on a month-to-date basis.
+In comparison, AutoZone and Advance Auto Parts stock also saw mixed or negative trading trends.
+While AZO has lost about 4.5% month-to-date, AAP has fallen ~0.7% month-to-date.
+During the same period, the S&P 500 benchmark has fallen 3.7%.

-Next, we’ll find out what analysts are recommending for these auto parts retailers in February 2018.
+In the final part of this series, we’ll learn what analysts are recommending for these auto parts retailers in March 2018.